 Whether you are getting married, separating, buying a house, acquiring a business or planning your estate, the notary is a legal advisor who will help you make an informed decision and make it official.

 As an expert in prevention, the notary settles disputes by means other than judicial solutions, using methods such as :

-If you need a notary but don't know one, ask for referrals from friends and family or use the Find a Notary referral tool.
+If you need a notary but don't know one, ask for referrals from closed ones or use the Find a Notary referral tool.
 You will find names of notaries based on different search criteria and near your home.

-If you can't get recommendations from your friends and family, you can search a notary directory to find a serious notary and make an appointment with professionals near you.
+If you can't get recommendations from your closed ones, you can search a notary directory to find a serious notary and make an appointment with professionals near you.

 Understanding the difference between a notary public and a lawyer can potentially help to save your time and money spent on legal proceedings as needed.

 Notaries generally handle non-contentious legal matters where all parties have reached an agreement and need a document draft/preparation and legal witness to advise and arrange the proceedings of said agreement.

 For the majority, time and money may be the 2 most important deciding factors.